julienlag/samToPolyA/README.md

 Read-to-genome alignments in SAM format, and the corresponding genome sequence in multifasta.

-The script looks for terminal soft-clipped A/T sequences (marked as "S" in the CIGAR string)
+The script looks for terminal soft-clipped A/T sequences (marked as "S" in the CIGAR string).

 ## OPTIONS

-This script maps polyA sites on the genome based on read mappings in SAM format, and according to following provided parameters:
+This script maps polyA sites on the genome based on read mappings in SAM format, and according to the following provided parameters:

 - **minClipped** (integer) = minimum length of A or T tail required to call a PolyA site.